-104 F. M. Scherer, The Economics of Compulsory Drug Patent Licensing.
-Paper Presented at the World Bank, June 2, 2003.
+73 Scherer FM.
+The Economics of Compulsory Drug Patent Licensing.
+Paper Presented at the World Bank, 2 June 2003.

-105 J.H.
-Reichman, Compulsory Licences: History and Legal Principles, 2003.
+74 Reichman JH.
+Compulsory Licenses: History and Legal Principles.
+2003.

-- 4. Vital needs of national economic development, national security, or the like; - 5.
+- 2. Per capita GDP and the ability of the general population to pay for needed or essential products; - 3.
+The existence of crises or emergency conditions, such as environmental disasters or epidemics threatening public health; - 4.
+Vital needs of national economic development, national security, or the like; - 5.
 The extent to which the underlying research and development was covered by public funds in either the country of origin or the importing country; - 6.
 The extent to which the investment in research and development was directed at developing countries, or made in the country imposing the compulsory license, which would pull for a higher royalty; - 7.
 The extent to which imposition of a compulsory license would broaden consumption beyond that likely to occur under an exclusive license, and this broadening of consumption (or of producers) could yield a multiplier or lottery effect that would translate into revenues beyond investment-backed expectations.